 Barbatos is strongly connected to the zodiac sign Sagittarius, the Archer.
 This link fits his role as someone who ‘aims’ for hidden knowledge and bridges the gap between humans and animals.

-Since Sagittarius is a fire sign, Barbatos is said to have an active, transformative energy that can break through magical barriers.
-He is also linked to Venus, the planet connected with copper, which shows his role in helping with reconciliation and easing social tensions, though for demonic purposes.
+Because Sagittarius is a fire sign, Barbatos is believed to have an active, changing energy that can break magical barriers.
+He is also connected to Venus, the planet linked to copper, which highlights his role in helping with reconciliation and reducing social tensions, even if it serves demonic goals.

-In elemental terms, Barbatos is linked to the East and the element of Fire.
-The East is connected to dawn and to revealing what is hidden by night.
-The number 8, his place in the Ars Goetia, stands for a bridge between the physical and spiritual worlds.
+Elementally, Barbatos is tied to the East and the element of Fire.
+The East is linked to dawn and to revealing what is hidden by night.
+The number 8, which is his position in the Ars Goetia, represents a bridge between the physical and spiritual worlds.

 Barbatos’s Sigil

-Barbatos’s sigil is a complex geometric design used to focus on him during rituals.
-In the past, people would engrave the sigil on a copper ‘Lamen’ and wear it during ceremonies.
+Barbatos’s sigil is a detailed geometric symbol used to focus on him during rituals.
+In earlier times, people would carve the sigil onto a copper ‘Lamen’ and wear it during ceremonies.

-The sigil is mainly used as a contract.
+The sigil mainly acts as a contract.
 The Lesser Key of Solomon says a spirit will not appear or obey unless its seal is shown.
-In the past, the sigil also protected the magician, letting them control Barbatos and ask for his help without being harmed.
+In the past, the sigil also protected the magician, allowing them to control Barbatos and safely ask for his help.

 You may also enjoy: